-May 20 Faculty Senate Meeting
+June 18 Faculty Senate Meeting

 About the Faculty Senate

 The GW Faculty Senate is the faculty governance body of the George Washington University.
 Senators are elected to two-year terms by their home schools, and the Senate annually elects an Executive Committee that sets agendas, reviews proposed resolutions, and guides the work of the Senate.
-The Senate is in session from September through May, although the Executive Committee works year-round on faculty and administrative matters.
+The Senate is normally in session from September through May, although the Executive Committee works year-round on faculty and administrative matters.

 Executive Committee Portal (login required)